ontopia/ontopia/ontopia-engine/src/site/install.md

     3.  `jgroups-all.jar`, version 2.6.10 GA, ([JGroups - A Toolkit for Reliable Multicast
        Communication](http://www.jgroups.org/))

-The Query Engine and the Schema Tools require no jar files beyond the ones needed for the Topic Map Engine.
+The Query Engine requires no jar files beyond the ones needed for the Topic Map Engine.

 ### Appendix 2: How to set Java properties ###